 The Fitzgeralds lived a wild life of drinking, driving and endless partying while living in suburban Connecticut.
 As it happens, living near the beach, they were neighbors to a larger-than-life reclusive multi-millionaire, F.E.
 Lewis.

-The Minor Memorial Library is pleased to welcome Deej Webb as he discusses his book and documentary.
+The Minor Memorial Library is pleased to welcome Deej Webb and Robert Williams as they discusses their book and documentary.
 A reception and book signing will follow the talk.